40 Viewing Comprehension Strategies: Watching Videos Like You Read A Book

 31. Reflect on ‘fit’ of video with regards to Viewing Purpose

 32. Compare & contrast video with similar video content

-33. Create Anticipation Guide (for viewers that haven’t seen video)
+33. Create Anticipation Guide (for viewers who haven’t seen video)

 35. Critique video for which modalities supported video purpose and theme, and which seemed to distract

 36. Roughly determine history of topic in similar and dissimilar media

 37. RAFT thinking & extension (Role, Audience, Format, Topic/Theme)

 38. Prioritize ideas & information from least to most important